kasper573/yas/README.md

 A Typescript & React specific full stack monorepo template for large scale web development with heavy focus on type safety and strict architecture.

-> Also serves as a personal playground and incubation repository for me to build apps and packages and experiment with new ideas and technologies.
-This means that some of the more specific apps and packages will come and go over time, but the generic low level packages will remain.
-If a package is irrelevant to you, simply fork and modify/remove to your liking.
+> Also serves as a incubation repository for me to experiment with [new ideas and technologies](#incubations).

 ## Conventions